Why Power BI Licensing Decisions Cost Enterprises Thousands

 Microsoft Fabric: The Future of Power BI Licensing

-Microsoft Fabric, launched in 2023, is reshaping the Power BI licensing landscape.
-Fabric unifies Power BI, Azure Data Factory, Azure Synapse, and other data services under a single consumption-based licensing model using Fabric Capacity Units (CUs).
-Organizations with Fabric capacity get Power BI Premium features included.
+Microsoft Fabric, launched in 2023, is changing the Power BI licensing landscape.
+It combines Power BI, Azure Data Factory, Azure Synapse, and other data services into one consumption-based licensing model.
+This model uses Fabric Capacity Units (CUs).
+Organizations that have Fabric capacity also receive Power BI Premium features.

 If your organization is evaluating Fabric adoption, the PPU vs Pro decision may be superseded by a Fabric capacity investment that includes Power BI Premium capabilities along with lakehouse, data engineering, and data science workloads.
 Consult with a Power BI licensing specialist to model the total cost of ownership across these evolving options.